Stan Laurel: Second World War

 In 1941, Laurel and Hardy signed a contract at 20th Century-Fox to make ten films over five years.
 Laurel found, to his shock, that he and Hardy were hired only as actors, and were not expected to contribute to the staging, writing, or editing of the productions.
 When the films proved very successful, Laurel and Hardy were granted more freedom and gradually added more of their own material.
 They had made six Fox features when the studio suddenly abandoned B-picture production in December 1944.
 The team signed another contract with Metro-Goldwyn-Mayer in 1942, resulting in two more features.

 Revisiting his music hall days, Laurel returned to England in 1947 when he and Hardy went on a six-week tour of the United Kingdom performing in variety shows.
-Mobbed wherever they went, Laurel's homecoming to Ulverston took place in May, and the duo were greeted by thousands of fans outside the Coronation Hall.
+They were mobbed wherever they went; Laurel's homecoming to Ulverston took place in May, and the duo were greeted by thousands of fans outside the Coronation Hall.
 The Evening Mail noted: "Oliver Hardy remarked to our reporter that Stan had talked about Ulverston for the past 22 years and he thought he had to see it."
 The tour included a Royal Variety Performance in front of King George VI and his consort Queen Elizabeth in London.
 The success of the tour led them to spend the next seven years touring the UK and Europe.

 Around this time, Laurel found out that he had diabetes, so he encouraged Hardy to find solo projects, which he did, taking parts in John Wayne and Bing Crosby films.

 In 1950, Laurel and Hardy were invited to France to make a feature film.
-The film was a disaster, a Franco-Italian co-production titled Atoll K. (The film was entitled Utopia in the US and Robinson Crusoeland in the UK.)
+The film was a disaster, a Franco-Italian co-production titled Atoll K. (The film was titled Utopia in the US and Robinson Crusoeland in the UK.)
 Both stars were noticeably ill during the filming.
 Upon returning to the United States, they spent most of their time recovering.
 In 1952, Laurel and Hardy toured Europe successfully, and they returned in 1953 for another tour of the continent.
 During this tour, Laurel fell ill and was unable to perform for several weeks.

 In May 1954, Hardy had a heart attack and cancelled the tour.
 In 1955, they were planning to do a television series called Laurel and Hardy's Fabulous Fables based on children's stories.
-The plans were delayed after Laurel suffered a stroke on 25 April 1955, from which he recovered.
+The plans were delayed after Laurel had a stroke on 25 April 1955, from which he recovered.
 But as the team was planning to get back to work, Hardy had a major stroke on 14 September 1956 and was unable to return to acting.